P0441: Evaporative Emission Control System Incorrect Purge Flow

 Most Reported On

 P0441 is an OBD-II diagnostic trouble code meaning “Evaporative Emission Control System Incorrect Purge Flow.”
-The EVAP system is not purging fuel vapors at the expected rate.
-This code is most commonly reported on 2011-2023 Chrysler 300, 2007-2014 Toyota FJ Cruiser, and 2016-2023 Toyota Tacoma, plus 11 other vehicles, with repair costs ranging from $20 to $2,500.
+This code means the Engine Control Module (ECM) detected an incorrect amount of purge flow in the Evaporative Emission Control (EVAP) system.
+The EVAP system captures gasoline vapors from the fuel tank in a charcoal canister and then 'purges' them into the engine to be burned, controlled by a purge valve.
+P0441 sets when the computer commands the purge valve open or closed but sees the wrong flow — too much, too little, or none at the wrong time.
+It is an emissions/sealing issue, not something that usually affects driving, though you may notice a fuel smell.
+This code is most commonly reported on 2011-2023 Chrysler 300, 2007-2014 Toyota FJ Cruiser, and 2016-2023 Toyota Tacoma, plus 12 other vehicles, with repair costs ranging from $20 to $2,500.

 Common Causes